 MKTG 2302 Introduction to Marketing — 2 credits

-MKTG 2350W Integrated Marketing Communications — 4 credits
+MKTG 3250W Digital Integrated Marketing Communications — 4 credits

-This course is an introduction to the promotion element in the marketing mix, focusing on the integration of all elements, including advertising, personal selling, public relations, sales promotion, sponsorship, interactive marketing, and other marketing channels.
-Students will master new web-based technologies, such as Twitter, LinkedIn, WordPress and other social media.
-As a writing intensive course, students will write - individually and as a team - a wide variety of marketing communication pieces using standard technology (i.e., desktop word processing) and web tools, such as Google Docs and online blogging.
+This course emphasizes utilizing digital marketing tools and practices for the promotion element in the marketing mix.
+Focus is placed on effective integrated marketing communication (IMC) of all elements, including advertising, personal selling, public relations, sales promotion, sponsorship, interactive marketing, and other marketing channels.
+Students will earn industry-recognized digital marketing certifications and master web-based technologies and marketing tools such as social media platforms (e.g., Twitter, Instagram), online publishing platforms (e.g., WordPress, Wix), and online marketing schedulers (e.g., Hootsuite).
+As a writing intensive course, students will write individually, engage in peer-review, and produce several revisions.
 Offered in the College for Women and the College for Adults.

-MKTG 3300 Interactive Marketing: Social Networks, Multi-Media and SEO (Search Engine Optimization) — 4 credits
+MKTG 3300 Digital Interactive Marketing Strategy — 4 credits

-Interactive Marketing: Social Networks, Multimedia, and Search Engine Optimization (SEO) examines Internet marketing activities used by all industries in for-profit and non-profit models to advertise their brand, interact with customers, and ultimately convert searchers into buyers.
-This course focuses on four fundamental areas of interactive marketing: SEO, multimedia technologies such as graphic design, audio and video production; social networks, and mobile computing.
-This course is built on experiential education where by students work on real world projects for actual clients such as branded podcasts, videos and Twitter profiles.
+Interactive Marketing: Social Networks, Multimedia, and SEO examines Internet digital marketing activities used by all industries in for-profit and non-profit models to advertise their brand, interact with customers, and ultimately convert searchers into buyers.
+This course focuses on several fundamental areas of interactive marketing: Search Engine Optimization (SEO), multimedia technologies such as graphic design, audio and video production, social networks, and community management.
+This course is built on experiential education whereby students work on real world projects for actual clients.
+Using a combination of current digital marketing theory and practical exercises; students will work with local small businesses and create a social media strategy, practice creating clear and reasonable recommendations for digital marketing and communicating them effectively, and successfully complete Google Ads and SEO certifications.
 Offered in the College for Women.

-MKTG 3350 Buyer Behavior and Market Research — 4 credits
+MKTG 3350 Market Research and Analytics — 4 credits

 MKTG 4300 Strategic Marketing — 4 credits